 As Edwards (2020) has pointed out, at this time Friedman had a limited understanding of the currency and monetary issues facing developing countries.
 His perspective was entirely US centric and rather simplistic.
-When it came to choosing a foreign exchange regime, Friedman only considered three options: 1) a fixed exchange system such as the gold standard that prevailed until 1914, 2) pegged systems a la Bretton Woods, and, 3) a freely floating exchange rate system (which did not exist any advanced country except Canada between 1952 and 1960).
-He considered the first system unfeasible and the second requiring widespread government controls one prone to recurring balance of payments crisis.
+When it came to choosing a foreign exchange regime, Friedman only considered three options: 1) a fixed exchange system such as the gold standard that prevailed until 1914, 2) a pegged system a la Bretton Woods, and 3) a freely floating exchange rate system (which at the time did not exist any advanced country except Canada).
+He considered the first system unfeasible and the second requiring widespread government controls and prone to recurring balance of payments crisis.
 That left floating rates as the only acceptable and realistic option for those who favored free markets.

 Over the next decade two factors may have contributed to gradually change (enrich) Friedman's perspective on foreign exchange rate regimes.
-First, he started visiting developing countries and became acquainted with a variety of monetary regimes.
-Particularly important was his week-long stay in Hong Kong in 1963.
-Second, an ongoing debate with other economists of classical liberal persuasion at the meetings of the Mont Pelerin Society (MPS).
-Notably among them was Frenchman Jacques Rueff, "an eminent fellow member" whose reputation as a monetary expert at the time eclipsed that of Friedman, at least in Europe.
-Rueff championed a return to the gold standard and was strongly against floating exchange rates (Rueff, 1963 and 1972, p.83).
+First, he started visiting developing countries and became acquainted with a variety of monetary regimes.3 Particularly important was his visits to Hong Kong in 1955 and particularly 1963.

-&lt;sup>3 Friedman's internationalization probably also benefited from his interaction with a growing body of mostly Latin American students at the University of Chicago.
+3 Friedman's internationalization probably also benefited from his interaction with a growing body of mostly Latin American students at the University of Chicago.